Ginkgo biloba (‘Goldspire™’, ‘Grindstone’, and ‘Sky Tower™’)

 ‘Goldspire™’, ‘Grindstone’, and ‘Sky Tower™’

-There is likely no tree more recognized or bullet-proof on the planet than the Ginkgo, and for good reason.
+There is likely no tree more recognized or bullet-proof on the planet than the Ginkgo tree, and for good reason.
 It was here before the dinosaurs roamed the Earth, survived the Pleistocene glaciation period, was found later in a restricted area of China, and now a living fossil that we still enjoy.
 Not surprisingly, in our search for the perfect urban tree, the ginkgo has always been in the running.
 Why?
 Because they are tolerant of a wide range of temperatures, will grow in most any soil, are tolerant of air pollution, drought, freezing temperatures, fire, heavy metals, low salt levels, and ozone.
 In addition, the fan shaped leaf is beautiful, like no other, and the fall yellow color is spectacular!
 The literature notes susceptibility to stem rot and leaf blight but is seldom seen.

-Personally, the Ginkgo tree has always been one of my favorite trees, but frustratingly slow to grow.
+Personally, the Ginkgo tree has always been one of my favorite urban trees, but frustratingly slow to grow.
 Urban Foresters were always warned to plant only the male, as the smell of the female fruit can be so disgusting.
 The industry directs us to grow only male cultivars to avoid the fruit.
 However, from research and my own experience, males periodically have the ability to send out a limb that produces fruit.
 I personally have witnessed Princeton Sentry Ginkgo cultivars, in our nursery, at the Morton Arboretum, and other locations, all presumably confirmed male clones, but with an occasional fruit.
 Remember the great line in the Jurassic Park movie, “Nature finds a way”.
 It is no wonder that Ginkgo trees have survived for millions of years.

 While growing many common Ginkgo male cultivars, including Princeton Sentry, Autumn Gold, Golden Colonnade®, Magyar, Presidential Gold®, and others, we have not always seen the uniformity that we expect and see in other species cultivars.
 Although Presidential Gold® has been the most promising of this group.
 Is it possible that they lack a strong gene trait to influence the characteristics of these selections, or is the original morphology of the seedling Ginkgo so strong that the tree is trying to grow back to its original self?